pulp/pulpproject.org/about-pulp-3.md

 ### Functionality that does not currently exist but might be subject to change

-* Role-based access control is not available
-* The [Pulp 3 CLI](https://github.com/pulp/pulp-cli) is in beta and a work in progress.
 * No Puppet plugin is available

 ## What do you think?

 Pulp 3 continues to provide the Pulp 2 core features while providing several key improvements along with an updated tech stack.
-If you have any questions or feedback, or would like to know more about the key changes, write to the [Pulp mailing list](https://www.redhat.com/mailman/listinfo/pulp-list) or join the conversation on [IRC](/help/#irc).
+If you have any questions or feedback, or would like to know more about the key changes, write to us on [Discourse](https://discourse.pulpproject.org/) or join the conversation on [Matrix](/help/#chat-to-us).